KhoDis/pi-gen/clean-architecture.md

 # Clean Architecture for Pi-Gen

-This document outlines a cleaner architecture and component structure for the Pi-Gen project, addressing the issues identified in the architecture analysis.
+This document outlines the clean architecture implemented in the Pi-Gen project, providing a solid foundation for maintainability and extensibility.

 ## Architecture Overview

-The proposed architecture follows a clean, layered approach with clear separation of concerns:
+The implemented architecture follows a clean, layered approach with clear separation of concerns:

 ```
 ┌─────────────────────────────────────────────────────────────┐